Yanniyiyi/ioof-code-challenge/README.md

 # ioof-code-challenge
 ## Date difference (I believe version-2 is better)
 ### How to run
-1. Application
 Download the folder, run the index.html in a browser.
-2. Test (Only available in date-diff-version-2)
-Open the Specrunner.html under the `jasmine/` folder.(I only tested the `SpecialDate` function);
 ### Assumptions
 1. I assume that all the input follows the 'DD MM YYYY' format.
 The day and month should always be a correct number.
 I only did validation on the year.
 2. Each pair of date is in a single line.